QTimer example for PyQt5

 def showTime(self):

-Click the Start button to start the timer and disable the button
+3. On pressing the Start button, the timer starts and the button is deactivated:

 self.timer.start(1000)